slamora/brackets-wiki/Live-Preview-Overview.md

 **Highlighting**

-*All* elements that apply to rule being edited are highlighted:
+*All* elements that apply to rule being edited are highlighted.
+LESS and SCSS are also supported:

 - Can enable/disable with **View > Live Preview Highlight** menu item
 - Implemented using remote function injection & calling